 Long-time past Gerontology Program Director (1982-2003), Dr. Robert Calsyn, passed away on Friday, 9/21/12, after a long battle with cancer.
 Dr. Calsyn endowed a special scholarship for Gerontology students in the name of his parents, Albert & Virginia Calsyn.
-This award is given annually in their honor, and will now also honor Bob, as his friends and colleagues knew him, for his many years of dedicated and visionary service to Gerontology education and UMSL in general.
+This award is given annually in their honor, and now also honors Bob, as his friends and colleagues knew him, for his many years of dedicated and visionary service to Gerontology education and UMSL in general.

 ABOUT THE CALSYN SCHOLARSHIP: This award is given in memory of Albert and Virginia Calsyn who were ordinary people who worked extraordinarily hard in raising their seven children.
 Throughout their lives they devoted considerable time to charitable work, particularly for the St. Vincent DePaul Society and the Catholic Missions.
 Having experienced poverty themselves they were particularly supportive of public and private programs that assisted low income individuals.
 This tuition scholarship is given to a Masters student with solid academics and a demonstrated commitment to the service of older adults and their families.
 The Gerontology faculty choose the winner each June and the award is made in September.
 The award amount varies, somewhat, based on interest earnings on the endowment.
 It is usually in the $750-1,500 range and given as a tuition scholarship.